mongodb-labs/dcrcli/README.md

 Pull requests are welcome.
 For significant changes, open an issue first to discuss scope and approach.
 Add or update tests where applicable.

 ## Security
 Do not include sensitive data (credentials, PII) in issues or PRs.
-For security disclosures, follow the organization’s responsible disclosure process if available, or contact maintainers privately.
+For security disclosures, contact maintainers privately.

 ## Feedback / Issues
 - https://github.com/mongodb-labs/dcrcli/issues